 Certifications and Deposits

 We will begin to certify bar exam loans in mid-January.
-If the lender allows us to list multiple disbursement dates on the certification form, your loan will be certified as follows: $3,000 disbursed soon after our certification, and the balance on May 1, 2022.
-Students who apply to the Harvard Credit Union please note that the full amount will be disbursed within 10 business days after they receive our certification, and your signature on the final disclosure, since HUECU does not offer multiple disbursement dates.
+If the lender allows us to list multiple disbursement dates on the certification form, your loan will be certified as follows: $3,000 disbursed soon after our certification, and the balance on May 1, 2024.
+Students who apply to the Harvard Credit Union please note that the full amount of the loan will be disbursed all at once since HUECU does not offer multiple disbursement dates.

 Lenders will either mail a check directly to you at the address you list on your application, or, in the case of the Harvard Credit Union, the funds will be direct deposited into your HUECU bank account.
 Please note, we cannot advance money on bar loan funds.

 The LIPP program will cover a bar exam loan of $15,000 or less.
 Students and graduates considering participation in LIPP will want to apply to a loan program that is on a 10 year repayment term in order to maximize their LIPP benefit.
 Students who choose to borrow a bar loan with a longer repayment term, might want to consider contacting the lender to ask about the possibility of formally shortening the repayment term from a 15 or 20 year term to a 10 year term.
 Repayment terms of more than 10 years will have a lower required monthly payment amount than if the loan were on a 10 year repayment term and thus, will qualify for less LIPP assistance.
 LIPP provides assistance on the documented REQUIRED monthly payment and estimated monthly payment amounts will not be considered.

 We hope the comparison chart below will help you focus on the important terms associated with each program and assist you in making an informed decision.
 Lenders can change their programs without notice, therefore it is important to contact the lender directly for the most accurate and up to date information.